VoxeLibre/VoxeLibre/mods/MAPGEN/tsm_railcorridors/README.md

 * License: MIT License.

 ## Info for modders
-Want to include this mod in a subgame, but you hate the dependencies?
+Want to include this mod in a game, but you hate the dependencies?
 You can edit the node names in gameconfig.lua to fit your needs. :-)